 Prime MoverProvides mechanical motionDetermines power capacity

-AlternatorConverts motion to electricityProduces electrical current
+AlternatorConverts motion to electricityProduces current

-Voltage RegulatorControls voltage levelsProtects connected equipment
+Voltage RegulatorControls voltage levelsProtects equipment

 Cooling SystemManages heatMaintains efficiency